• Skip to primary navigation

 • 2 lbs chicken whole chicken cut into pieces or any bone-in chicken thigh/leg pieces

-• 2 ½ tablespoon Sri Lankan roasted curry powder
+• 2 1/2 tbsp Sri Lankan roasted curry powder

-• 1 teaspoon cayenne pepper or red chilli powder
+• 1 tsp cayenne pepper or red chilli powder

 • 3 tbsp coconut oil